List of General Hospital characters introduced in the 1980s: Storylines

 He had a platonic marriage to Chloe Morgan, who was a distant cousin of his grandmother Lila, and later was engaged to Alexis' long-lost sister Kristina Cassadine, whose death he and Alexis blamed on Sonny Corinthos.
-Most recently, Ned had a relationship with Skye Chandler.
-For a time he pretended to be the father of Alexis' daughter, Kristina Corinthos-Davis and had custody of the little girl when Alexis was on trial for the murder of Luis Alcazar and while she was sentenced to probation afterwards.
-Alexis did not want the Quartermaines to be involved in the girl's life, and he later decided to give up contact with her.
+Most recently, Ned had a relationship with Skye Chandler after it was revealed she was not actually Alan's daughter.
+For a time, he pretended to be the father of Alexis' daughter, Kristina Davis and had custody of the little girl when Alexis was on trial for the murder of Luis Alcazar and while she was sentenced to probation afterwards.
+Alexis did not want the Quartermaines to be involved in the girl's life, and he later gave her custody.
+Eventually, it came out Sonny Corinthos was Kristina's father and Ned was no longer a part of her life.

 Ned has spent recent years out of town, however he returned in November 2007 to attend Emily's funeral.
 In May 2010, it was mentioned Ned is currently in Europe maintaining several bands with Lois.
 On July 1, 2011, it was mentioned Ned and Lois were together again and living in Paris while maintaining four other bands.
 On November 21, 2012, Ned returned for the memorial of his grandfather Edward Quartermaine.

 On January 24, 2013, Ned returned once again to support his mother in her battle to maintain leadership of ELQ.

 On April 15, 2014, Ned again returned for the funeral of his cousin, A.J.
 Quartermaine – and to advise his mother Tracy on how to deal with Luke's recent marriage proposal.
 When Olivia Falconeri (Lisa LoCicero) found out that she was pregnant by Julian Jerome (William deVry), Ned stood up for her and decided that he would be the baby's father.
-However, the truth came out.
-Ned paid Liesl Obrecht (Kathleen Gati) a donation the General Hospital for her to in turn tell that the baby boy was dead.
+Ned paid Liesl Obrecht (Kathleen Gati) so that Obrecht would say that the baby boy was dead.
 She told Julian that the boy had died and was accidentally cremated.
 Ned left with the baby on May 19, 2015.

-Ned returns again in 2016 and rekindles his relationship with Olivia.
-After a while, they become engaged and got married.
+Ned returned again in 2016 and rekindled his relationship with Olivia, whom he later married.
 Ned would often clash with Michael over how to run ELQ.
 Eventually, Ned left the company and successfully ran for Mayor of Port Charles.

+More recently Ned married Olivia Falconeri and legally adopted Leo, Olivia's son with Julian Jerome.